-where $\sigma$ Stephan-Boltzmann constant, and $\tau=\kappa \Sigma$ is the vertically integrated optical depth of the disc.
-For an optically thick, geometrically thin disc, $\tau \gg 1$, and the dissipated energy is emitted locally in the form of blackbody radiation.
+where $\sigma$ Stephan-Boltzmann constant, and $\tau=\kappa \Sigma$ is the vertically integrated optical depth of the disk.
+For an optically thick, geometrically thin disk, $\tau \gg 1$, and the dissipated energy is emitted locally in the form of blackbody radiation.
 We use the Rosseland mean opacities from the opacity tables for population I stars (\citealt{Alexsander1994}, for $\log T \leq 3.7$ and \citealt{Iglesias1996}, for $\log T > 3.7$).

-In addition to viscous dissipation, the disc is also heated by the X-rays produced by the accretion onto the NS.
+In addition to viscous dissipation, the disk is also heated by the X-rays produced by the accretion onto the NS.
 The X-ray irradiation flux for a point source is given by